rust-lang/rust/src/doc/rustc-dev-guide/src/debugging-support-in-rustc.md

 with Rust.
 Some limitations are listed in the [manual for GDB/Rust].
 There is some special code in the DWARF reader in GDB to support the extensions.

-A couple of examples of DWARF reader support needed are as follows -
+A couple of examples of DWARF reader support needed are as follows:

 1. Enum: Needed for support for enum types.
-The Rustc writes the information about enum into DWARF and GDB reads the DWARF to understand where is the tag field or is there a tag field or is the tag slot shared with non-zero optimization etc.
+   The Rust compiler writes the information about enum into DWARF, and GDB reads the DWARF to understand where is the tag field, or if there is a tag field, or if the tag slot is shared with non-zero optimization etc.

 2. Dissect trait objects: DWARF extension where the trait object's description in the DWARF also points to a stub description of the corresponding vtable which in turn points to the concrete type for which this trait object exists.
 This means that you can do a `print *object` for that trait object, and GDB will understand how to find the correct type of the payload in the trait object.

 **TODO**: Figure out if the following should be mentioned in the GDB-Rust document rather than this guide page so there is no duplication.
 This is regarding the following comments: